pendulm/pendulm.github.io/_posts/2019-11-16-podman-clash.markdown

 categories: linux
 ---

 I use clash for proxy management, and run clash in containers.
-In Linux, it's common run containers with docker, but In fedora 31 a switch from [CgroupV2 to CgroupV2][switch], and [docker broken][docker-broken].
+In Linux, it's common run containers with docker, but In fedora 31 a switch from [CgroupV1 to CgroupV2][switch], and [docker broken][docker-broken].

-So, it's time to juse use [podman][podman] for running containers.
+So, it's time to just use [podman][podman] for running containers.
 Podman is an alternative container runtime with some extra attention, the most significant of it is rootless container.

 ## Migrate

-Start Container mannully is somehow awkward because we need pass a lot of options to docker, and docker-compose let us take a structure configuration files to achieve that goal with less pain.
+Start Container mannully is awkward because we need pass a lot of options to docker, and docker-compose let us use a file to achieve that goal with less pain.

-clash give a example [docker-compose.yml][clash-example], and just type `docker-compose up -d` in the config folder, we want use podman like that way.
+clash give a example [docker-compose.yml][clash-example] you can just type `docker-compose up -d` in the config folder, we want use podman like that way.

-Luckily, there is a project called [podman-compose][podman-compose], we can use docker-compose file with the tools.
-There are some obscure diffents in docker-compose and podmna-compose, for example: service is create as a pod, all network is setup in this pod infra container which is a pause container.
+Luckily, there is a project called [podman-compose][podman-compose], we can use docker-compose file with this tool.
+There are some obscure differents in docker-compose and podman-compose, for example: service is create as a pod, all network is setup in the pause container, all other containers share network namespace with this pause container.

 When you started compose file, you get an error:

 > Error: name clash is in use: container already exists

-this is the pod container name conflict with clash container, so just change the container name to `clash-1`
+this is the pod container name conflict with clash container, so we need change the container name to `clash-1`

 ## Security Matters
-run Podman-compose again, and we get another error:
+run Podman-compose again, clash complainted with:

 > time="2019-11-16T10:41:34Z" level=fatal msg="Parse config error: Configuration file /root/.config/clash/config.yaml is empty"

-and check system log we get:
+and check system log we got:
 > audit[8440]: AVC avc:  denied  { read } for  pid=8440 comm="clash" name="config.yaml" dev="dm-2" ino=5374461 scontext=system_u:system_r:container_t:s0:c330,c358 tcontext=system_u:object_r:container_file_t:s0:c315,c750 tclass=file permissive=0

-There is something wrong with SElinux, check the config and the clash process
+something wrong with SElinux, check the config and the clash process

 {% highlight sh %}
 $ ls -lZ